Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we have tested the compatibility of the most massive high-$z$ JWST galaxies with $\Lambda$CDM using abundance matching, explicitly accounting for all major sources of uncertainty, both random and systematic, in order to test whether structure formation models beyond $\Lambda$CDM are required.
+In this work, we have tested the compatibility of the most massive high-$z$ JWST galaxies with $\Lambda$CDM using abundance matching in the halo model framework, explicitly accounting for the major sources of this framework's uncertainty, both random and systematic, in order to test whether structure formation models beyond $\Lambda$CDM are required.
 We examined the model dependence introduced by different HMFs and found that while discrepancies are noticeable at lower masses, the high-$z$ calibrated HMFs agree closely in the high-mass regime relevant for these galaxies.
-We incorporated sample variance effects arising from LSS, corrected for asymmetric scatter, and included SED-driven systematic errors.
-We found that systematic errors introduced by SED-fitting methods to determine the galaxies' stellar mass are the dominant factor in the determination of the inferred baryon-to-stellar mass efficiency.
-This alleviates much of the apparent tension between the most massive JWST galaxies and $\Lambda$CDM abundance expectations.
+We also incorporated sample variance effects arising from LSS, finding that it is significant, but not dominant.
+Most importantly, we analyzed the Eddington-like bias presented by random errors, SED-driven systematic errors, and their combination.
+We found that the systematic errors introduced by SED-fitting methods to determine the galaxies' stellar mass are the dominant errors in the determination of the inferred baryon-to-stellar mass efficiency.
+This last effect alleviates much of the apparent tension between the most massive JWST galaxies and $\Lambda$CDM abundance expectations.
 Within our framework, all objects are consistent with $\epsilon \lesssim 0.4$ once all uncertainties are included.
 When systematic and random uncertainties are combined in quadrature for a purely illustrative $\chi^2$ fit, the best-fit global efficiency is $\epsilon_\mathrm{avg} = 0.018 \pm 0.004$.
-This indicates that the data are statistically consistent with modest baryon-to-stellar-mass conversion efficiencies under $\Lambda$CDM.
+Under this set of assumptions, one may cautiously state that the data may be consistent with modest baryon-to-stellar-mass conversion efficiencies under $\Lambda$CDM.
+However, some galaxies still require high efficiencies, e.g., $\epsilon > 0.4$ for midis-z25-2 \cite{Perez-Gonzalez:2025bqr}.

-Note that large samples of galaxies at $z>4$ in the CEERS Survey indicate that the efficiencies of conversion of baryons to stars increases with redshift, potentially consistent with that expected at high-$z$ \cite{chworowsky_evidence_2023}.
-Moreover, at $z > 10$, $\epsilon$ could approach unity \cite{Dekel:2023ddd}, which is also seen in high resolution, high-$z$ simulations and semi-analytic models \cite{Keller:2022mnb,McCaffrey_NoTension_2023,Robertson:2022gdk}.
-Of course, efficiency cannot approach unity or exceed it.
+As observational constraints improve, it remains possible that some high-$z$ galaxies will be confirmed to form stars at substantially higher efficiencies.
+Note that large samples of galaxies at $z>4$ in the CEERS Survey indicate that the efficiencies of conversion of baryons to stars increases with redshift, potentially consistent with that expected at high $z$ \cite{chworowsky_evidence_2023}.
+Moreover, at $z > 10$, $\epsilon$ could potentially approach unity \cite{Dekel:2023ddd}, which is also seen in high resolution, high-$z$ simulations and semianalytic models \cite{Keller:2022mnb,McCaffrey_NoTension_2023,Robertson:2022gdk}.